 You can leave a specific gift or a portion of your estate to the Center for Furniture Craftsmanship in your will.
-In some cases your estate could receive a reduction in federal and state income taxes.

 If you no longer have a need for the benefits, you can contribute your life insurance policy simply by naming the Center for Furniture Craftsmanship as its owner, beneficiary, and/or partial beneficiary.

 By naming the Center as a beneficiary of your retirement plan you may eliminate double taxation, where both income and estate taxes would be levied on retirement plan assets left to your heirs.

 With a CRT you can place cash or property in a trust that benefits you and/or another person for life and receive immediate income tax benefits.
 After the deaths of all beneficiaries, remaining principle is transferred to the Center for Furniture Craftsmanship.

 Through a CLT you can place cash or property into a trust that benefits the Center for Furniture Craftsmanship for a specific number of years.
 Once this period ends, the assets held by the trust are transferred to individuals whom you’ve named.

 Gifts of real estate or securities that have appreciated in value can provide you with significant tax advantages.

 Building on the Center's record of strong financial stewardship, your planned gift will be managed with competence and respect.